-The Library’s Special Collections department holds over 200,000 rare books and hundreds and thousands of manuscripts, many of which are unique to Leeds.
+The Library’s Special Collections & Galleries department holds over 200,000 rare books and thousands of archive collections and manuscripts, many of which are unique to Leeds.
 Material covers a vast range of subjects, and is often of outstanding national and international interest.
 Designated collections include English Literature, the Leeds Russian Archive, Liddle (First and Second World Wars), Cookery and the Gypsy Traveller and Roma collection.
 The department also manages the University art collection, the International Textile Collection, and the University’s own archive.
 Find out more, and search for material that might interest you, on our Special Collections website.

 The Library provides online access to a vast amount of electronic resources such as databases, e-journals and e-books.
 You can use Library Search to find books, journals and other materials on your topic.
 Also, have a look at your subject page which will help you find out about the information sources available in your research discipline.

 You can use the document supply service to obtain books, journals, conference papers, reports and theses which are not available at the Library.
 Depending on the type of document you request, you will receive either a photocopy of the required pages or a loan of the whole work.
 You pay £10 for each item you order.